cartalyst/sentry/readme.md

 We're looking at making:

-1. A native PHP cookie manager.
-2. A native PHP session manager (that uses cookies or memcache?).
+1. A native PHP session manager (that uses cookies or memcache?).
-3. Plain PDO based group, user and throttle providers.
+2. Plain PDO based group, user and throttle providers.

 ### Docs